 Is permanent lighting worth the upfront cost?

-Even if you do it yourself with temporary lights, factor in your time (3–5 hours hanging and removing annually), replacement strings every 2–3 years, and storage space.
-The permanent system pays off on a longer timeline, but the convenience factor — never climbing a frozen ladder again — is worth something too.
+Even if you DIY your temporary lights, factor in your time (3–5 hours hanging and removing annually), replacement strings every 2–3 years, and storage space.
+The permanent system pays off on a longer timeline for DIY households, but the convenience factor — never climbing a frozen ladder again — is worth something too.

 Frequently asked questions